zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Pablo: Okay everybody, have a seat.
 The purpose of this meeting is to get everybody on the same page.

 I’m passing out the fact sheet we’ve prepared.
-This  fact sheet gives a rundown on what has happened to date so that no one is in t he dark about our current situation.
+This  fact sheet gives a rundown on what has happened to date so that no one is in the dark about our current situation.

 We’ve also prepared these talking points.
 This is f or internal use only.
 I don’t want them leaked to the media.
 These talking points  have been prepared to help everyone stay on message.
 Anyone talking to the med ia off-script will have to answer to me.